ivo-toby/skynet-mcp/docs/architecture.md

 2. **Agent Orchestration Engine**

-   - Based on Mastra SDK
+   - Based on Mastra.ai SDK
    - Manages agent lifecycle (creation, execution, monitoring, termination)
    - Maintains agent state and execution context
    - Provides progress tracking and status reporting
-   - Uses dynamic workflows from Mastra
+   - Uses dynamic workflows from Mastra to create a workflow and execute it
    - Implements Vercel AI Sdk LLM's for OpenAI, Anthropic, Google and Ollama
    - Implements MCP Client from Mastra for tool usage